Sambir

 After breakfast in Deng, we will start one of the most culturally rich parts of our trek.
 We will cross the Budhi Gandaki River and climb up to a series of bridges, connecting with the route toward Bihi.
 Turning west, we will ascend through green forests, alpine plants, and villages, with tall peaks starting to appear in the distance.

-In Prok village, we will have breathtaking views of the snow-covered Siringi Himal.
+In Prok village, we will have breathtaking views of the snow-covered Shringi Himal.
 Our lunch stop will be Ghap.
 Moving past Ghap, we will continue our journey to reach Namrung.
-Throughout the day, we will experience stunning mountain views and cross across ancient gompas along the trail.
+Throughout the day, we will see stunning mountain views and cross ancient gompas and long mani walls built along the trail.

 Itinerary Details